- OFM Research

 - Optionally, move the executable image to a convenient directory.

 - Optionally, download the MELTS input file morb.melts and the pMELTS input file mm3.melts for testing purposes.

-- In a terminal window, navigate to the directory where you placed the rhyolite-MELTS/pMELTS executable, and start the program by typing ./Melts-rhyolite or ./Melts-rhyolite-public.
-Choose rhyolite-MELTS or pMELTS mode, and the interface appears on your monitor.
+- Choose rhyolite-MELTS version 1.0.2, 1.1.0 or 1.2.0, or pMELTS mode, and the interface appears on your screen.
 Resize as appropriate in order to see the entire interface.